Captive animal factilities we do not promote

 Elephant trekking.
 We do not promote any elephant rides.
 Read more about how we reached this decision in our elephant trekking guide.

-Elephant sanctuaries or orphanages where elephant riding, performing, painting or similar are permitted.
-The few sanctuaries which we do support ensure the animals are kept in the most natural conditions possible, and do not take elephants from the wild.
+Elephant sanctuaries or orphanages where elephant riding, performing, bathing, painting or similar are permitted.
+We don’t expect perfection, but the few sanctuaries which we do support ensure the animals are kept in the most natural conditions possible, and do not take elephants from the wild.
 Read more about the pros and cons of elephant sanctuaries here.

 Circuses, rodeos and stampedes, bullfighting, canned hunting, walking with lions or other big cats, ostrich riding or dancing bears.

 The use of captive wildlife as photographic props.

 Continuous monitoring and feedbackWe know that we’re not perfect.
 But we constantly try to improve our knowledge of animal welfare in tourism, and we talk to travelers, tour operators and animal welfare and wildlife organisations to make sure that we are up to date with current information.
 In many cases this will lead to a change in our policies – an example of this is when we chose to remove any of our vacations that feature elephant bathing experiences.

 We monitor all the reviews that we receive for any potential animal welfare issues, and we often question our tour operators about their trips, the conservation value of their wildlife vacations and encourage them to increase the educational aspects of wildlife trips.

 The international wildlife charity Born Free has created the Raise the Red Flag platform.